 The subject line testing

-According to a research carried out by MailChimp, if you use specific words in a subject line, you could significantly increase open rate.
+According to research carried out by MailChimp, if you use specific words in a subject line, you could significantly increase open rate.

 As you can see, words “New” or “Discount” are no longer in favor as they used to be.
 Instead, email with the word “posts” have the highest open rate.
 For email marketers, it means one very important thing: people value information, and you should deliver it in your newsletters.